Freedom from addiction is available for you or your loved one

 However, it is her ability to support not only the client in their early recovery but work with families to better understand and support their loved one that is struggling that makes her such an important part of the Covenant Hills team.

-Having had the experience of recovery himself, he can share his story in hopes of helping others.
+Having had the experience of recovery himself, he is able to share his story in hopes of helping others.
 This also gives him particular insight on truly understanding where addition can take someone and how hard it can be asking for help.

 Previously Eddie worked as a house manager for Covenant Hills where he was able to work face to face with the clients and over the years developed a sense of how things work at the treatment level.